The Top Secret Projects of Amazon, Facebook, Apple and Uber

 Well, after briefly focusing on the systems within the vehicle, it would seem that project Titan has come back to the original focus in terms of the vehicle design.
 The project uses a fleet of 66 Lexus SUVs as a test-bed for autonomous driving and the vehicles are often witnessed in the San Francisco Bay Area.
 More specifically, each vehicle is equipped with computer systems, software and sensors which are mostly tasked with defining the navigation and safety of the Apple Car.

-As a side note, the project is also using Titan technology to develop a self-drive shuttle and this program is expected to use Volkswagen vans to ferry employees from one Apple campus to the next.
+As a side note, the Secret projects is also using Titan technology to develop a self-drive shuttle and this program is expected to use Volkswagen vans to ferry employees from one Apple campus to the next.
 In terms of a release date, the Apple Car is expected to launch between 2023-2025 and representatives state that revolutionary technologies will differentiate this product from self-drive vehicles from any of its’ peers.

 Uber: The Ghost App that Can Deny Ride Requests